mui/toolpad/docs/data/toolpad/getting-started/first-app.md

 ### Fetch data

-1. Click anywhere inside the canvas (except on the components that you just added) to deselect all components.
+1. Locate the create new button in the queries explorer.
+Press it and choose **REST API**.

-1. Locate the **Add query** button inside the inspector.
-Press it and choose **HTTP request**.
+   00

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-2.png", "alt":"Choose HTTP request", "caption":"The Add query menu", "zoom": false  }}
+   {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-2.png", "alt":"Choose REST API", "caption":"The Add query menu", "zoom": false  }}

-3. We'll be using the [dog API](https://dog.ceo/dog-api/) for this tutorial.
-First give the query a unique name: `dogQuery`.
-Then, set `https://dog.ceo/api/breeds/list/all` as the **URL**.
-Click the **Preview** button to inspect the result of this request, and expand the `message` object in the response.
+2. We'll be using the [dog API](https://dog.ceo/dog-api/) for this tutorial.
+Set `https://dog.ceo/api/breeds/list/all` as the **URL**.
+Click the **Run** button to inspect the result of this request, and expand the `message` object in the response.
 If all went well, it will look like this:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-3.png", "alt": "Fetch URL", "caption": "The dog API response", "indent": 1  }}